Meet the CDA+ Team

 IntroSems I've taken:

-Psych 21N-How To Make a Racist
+PSYCH 21N/CSRE 21N/AFRICAAM 121N: How To Make a Racist

-English 23Q- First Chapters: Please Allow me to Introduce Myself
+ENGLISH 23Q: First Chapters: Please Allow Me to Introduce Myself

 Areas of expertise:

-American Studies, Political Sciences, Ethnic Narratives, The Physiological effects of Racism, How Political Institutions are formatted, teaching experience, language outside of English-- Familiarity with Spanish, Racial Politics, Racial Narratives, Storytelling, Poetry, Writing Creative Non-Fiction, Public Speaking, Debate, Musical Theater, Contemporary/Balroom Dancing
+American Studies, Political Sciences, Ethnic Narratives, The Physiological effects of Racism, How Political Institutions are formatted, teaching experience, language outside of English-- Familiarity with Spanish, Racial Politics, Racial Narratives, Storytelling, Poetry, Writing Creative Non-Fiction, Public Speaking, Debate, Musical Theater, Contemporary/Ballroom Dancing

 Bio: